respond-framework/remixx/docs/reactive-state/update-tracker.md

 deep_equal.
 I hope immutability itself will help us to track down changed entities on store replacement.

 > UPD: https://github.com/theKashey/immutable-changes
+> UPD: Might be that state-tree traverse should be run in parallel in observed-tree traverse, to not dive in any objects, nobody observes internally.

 I thing this is a main idea to spike.